seed-hypermedia/mintter/backend/graphql/README.md

-# Mintter Daemon GraphQL API Implementation
+# Seed Daemon GraphQL API Implementation

-This package implement the GraphQL API exposed by the Mintter daemon.
+This package implement the GraphQL API exposed by the Seed daemon.

 Some of the code here is generated with [gqlgen](https://github.com/99designs/gqlgen).